appseconnect/docs/_posts/Transformation/Mapping Techniques/Quickstart/2019-03-01-working-with-schemas-action-filter.md

 ![importing-schema7](/staticfiles/Transformation/media/importing-schema7.png)
 10. Click on the SAVE button individually for the saving each of the nodes.

-## Creating and Editing Schema Attributes
+### Creating and Editing Schema Attributes

 [Click here](/getting-started/#appseconnect-attributes) to know more about the Schemas and its attributes.

-**Steps to create Schema attributes in APPSeCONNECT Portal**
+### Steps to create Schema attributes in APPSeCONNECT Portal.

 1. Login to the APPSeCONNECT Portal with valid credentials.
 2. Go to APPS Page and [Choose any application](/getting-started/#process-of-choosing-app)